single-cell-data/SOMA/abstract_specification.md

 ### SOMACollection

 `SOMACollection` is an unordered, `string`-keyed map of values.
 Values may be any SOMA foundational or composed type, including other (nested) `SOMACollection` objects.
-Keys in the map are unique and singular (no duplicates, i.e. the `SOMACollection` is _not_ a multi-map).
+Keys in the map are unique and singular (no duplicates, i.e., the `SOMACollection` is _not_ a multi-map).
 The `SOMACollection` is expected to be used for a variety of use cases:

-- as a container of independent objects (e.g., a collection of single-cell datasets, each manifest as a [`SOMAExperiment`](#soma-experiment) object);
+- as a container of independent objects (e.g., a collection of single-cell datasets, each manifest as a [`SOMAExperiment`](#soma-experiment) object)
 - as the basis for building other composed types (e.g., using `SOMACollection` to organize pre-defined fields in [`SOMAExperiment`](#soma-experiment) such as multiple layers of `X`).

 #### Collection entry URIs